polterguy/polterguy.github.io/tutorials/database-crud/index.md

 auth.ticket.verify:root, admin
 ```

-The above line of code basically verifies that your JWT token is valid, and that the user
+The above line of code verifies that your JWT token is valid, and that the user
 invoking the endpoint belongs to one of the following roles.

 * root